notwithering/multilife/README.md

 ## technical overview of engine

+specie = singular for species
+species = plural for species

-- each cell can belong to a species each with its own `B/S` rule
+- each cell can belong to a specie each with its own `B/S` rule
 - the world is a wrapped torodial grid
-- at every step, the engine computes the next state
+- at every step, the engine computes the next state in parallel with multiple workers

 ### neighbor counting